Are language models rational? The case of coherence norms and belief revision: Introduction

-We will in the following focus on representational rationality, in particular for language models, and with an eye on a special class of representational states that are subject to rational evaluation: beliefs.
-Other representational states like intentions or desires can also be subject to rational evaluation, as can be a combination of different states.
+We will in the following focus on representational rationality, in particular for language models.
+Below we will focus on auto-regressive language models like Claude, ChatGPT, Gemini, and many others.
+It will not matter for our discussion just which of the more recent versions of these models we consider, since our discussion will be fairly abstract and general, targeting a general class of language models that they all belong to.
+We will investigate such models with an eye on a special kind of representational state that is subject to rational evaluation: beliefs.
+Other representational states, like intentions or desires, can also be subject to rational evaluation, as can be a combination of different states.
 An intention can be irrational given what one believes and what one desires.
 However, considering the rational evaluation of belief first, and leaving more complex cases of the rational evaluation of a mixed group of states for later, is a reasonable first step in understanding the place of rationality in machine learning models.
 Beliefs are the most paradigmatic and simplest kind of states subject to rational evaluation and thus a good candidate to consider first.
 Similar issues will arise for other representational states, and combinations of states.
 As we will see below, there are a number of different rational norms that can be seen as applying to belief alone, with the simplest ones being coherence norms, which are our main topic.

 The question of rationality can arise both for belief states over time and for belief states at a time.
 The former, {\em diachronic rationality}, concerns how belief states are updated over time, for example in light of new evidence, reasoning, or some other change the system undergoes.
 The latter, {\em synchronic rationality}, concerns the relationship between beliefs that are had at the same time.
 Coherence norms most directly relate to synchronic rationality.
 The simplest way for a system of beliefs to be incoherent, and thus to violate a coherence norm, is for it to contain contradictory beliefs at the same time: the belief that Paris is in France and at the same time also the belief that Paris is not in France.
 One's overall set of beliefs should cohere and not include any contradictions, or so rationality requires.
 It requires that one's beliefs collectively go with each other, and if they do not, to change them to reach such a coherent state.
 This requirement might not include a recipe for how to change them, only the demand that they need to be changed, since having this incoherent set of beliefs is not how things should be.
 This is a paradigmatic example of a coherence norm, and such norms are our focus below.